AztecProtocol/aztec-packages/docs/docs/developers/tutorials/crowdfunding/donations.md

 #include_code storage /noir-projects/noir-contracts/contracts/crowdfunding_contract/src/main.nr rust

-There is an additional type, `ValueNote` that we will use later, so also include this at the start of your contract
+The `ValueNote` type is in the top-level of the Aztec.nr framework, namely [noir-projects/aztec-nr](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/value-note/src/value_note.nr).
+Like before, you'll need to add the crate to Nargo.toml

+(See [here](https://docs.aztec.network/developers/contracts/resources/dependencies) for common dependencies).

+---

+Back in main.nr, reference `use` of the type

 ```rust
 use dep::value_note::value_note::ValueNote;
 ```

-This dependency is from the top-level of the Aztec.nr framework, namely [noir-projects/aztec-nr](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/value-note/src/value_note.nr)

 Now complete the initializer by setting the storage variables with the parameters: